-The majority of development proposals in the urban areas are on previously developed land that has limited environmental value.
+The majority of development proposals in the urban areas are on previously developed land that has limited environmental value, which could be enhanced through the redevelopment of the site.
 The main positive impacts are on population and human health from the provision of new housing and employment opportunities.
-There will also be cumulative positive impacts on the water environment where development addresses flooding issues or results in culverts being removed, and from the inclusion of SUDS in new housing developments.
+There will also be cumulative positive impacts on the water environment where development addresses flooding issues, results in culverts being removed or addresses contamination issues, and from the inclusion of SUDS in new housing developments.
 Negative impacts on the townscape are mainly due to developments on greenfield sites, which will be cumulative where these are on the settlement edges, impacting on their setting.
+Development on these sites will be required to take this into account and be designed to minimise any impact.

-Villages Policies Location BFF PHH S WE CF MA СН L IR TCR6: Town Centre/Retail Development Opportunities tcr12 Inverkip Power Station, Wemyss Bay 0 + 0 0 + 0 0 0 0 RES6: Non-Residential Development within Residential Areas Off A78 (T), Inverkip 0 + 0 0 0 + 0 0 0 TCR6: Town Centre/Retail Development Opportunities tcr9 Former tennis court, Kip Park, Main Street, Inverkip 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Bridgend, Inverkip 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Kip Marina, Inverkip 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities The Meadows, Wemyss Bay 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Whitelea Road, Kilmacolm 0 0 0 + 0 0 0 0 0 RES3: Residential Development Opportunities 84 Lochwinnoch Road, Kilmacolm 0 0 0 0 0 0 0 P+ 0 RES3: Residential Development Opportunities Balrossie, Kilmacolm - + 0 0 0 0 + 0 0 RES3: Residential Development Opportunities Smithy Brae, Kilmacolm - + + + 0 0 0 - 0 RES3: Residential Development Opportunities The Glebe, Inverkip - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Hill Farm, Inverkip - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Leperstone Ave, Kilmacolm - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Woodside Care Home, Quarriers - + 0 0 0 0 0 0 0 MAC1-7 : Major Areas of Change MAC4: Former Inverkip Power Station, by Wemyss Bay - + +/- 0 P- 0 0 + 0 HER7: Gardens and Designed Landscapes Ardgowan Estate - + - ?
-0 0 + - 0 HER7: Gardens and Designed Landscapes Duchal House - + - ?
-0 0 + - 0 HER7: Gardens and Designed Landscapes Finlaystone Estate - + - ?
-0 0 + - 0
+Villages Policies Location BFF PHH S WE CF MA CH L IR HER8: Gardens and Designed Landscapes Ardgowan Estate, Duchal House, Finlaystone Estate + + 0 0 0 0 + + 0 TCR6: Town Centre/Retail Development Opportunities Former Inverkip Power Station, Wemyss Bay 0 + 0 0 + 0 0 0 0 RES6: Non-Residential Development Within Residential Areas Off A78 (T), Inverkip 0 + 0 0 0 + 0 0 0 TCR6: Town Centre/Retail Development Opportunities Former tennis court, Kip Park, Main Street, Inverkip 0 P+ 0 0 + 0 0 0 0 RES3: Residential Development Opportunities Bridgend, Inverkip 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Kip Marina, Inverkip 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities The Meadows, Wemyss Bay 0 + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Whitelea Road, Kilmacolm 0 0 0 + 0 0 0 0 0 RES3: Residential Development Opportunities 84 Lochwinnoch Road, Kilmacolm 0 0 0 0 0 0 0 P+ 0 RES3: Residential Development Opportunities Balrossie, Kilmacolm - + 0 0 0 0 + 0 0 RES3: Residential Development Opportunities Smithy Brae, Kilmacolm - + + + 0 0 0 - 0 RES3: Residential Development Opportunities The Glebe, Inverkip - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Hill Farm, Inverkip - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Leperstone Ave, Kilmacolm - + 0 0 0 0 0 0 0 RES3: Residential Development Opportunities Woodside Care Home, Quarriers - + 0 0 0 0 0 0 0 MAC1-7 : Major Areas of Change MAC4: Former Inverkip Power Station, by Wemyss Bay - + +/- 0 P- 0 0 + 0

 Developments in the villages are more likely to be on greenfield sites, leading to a greater negative impact on the landscape, which will be cumulative where development is around the settlement edges, affecting their setting.
 Positive impacts are mainly on population and human health from the provision of new housing opportunities and services.
-The gardens and designed landscapes policy has potential negative impacts on soil, as all three have areas of peat, although this is protected by policy ENV2, and on the landscape as they are all in the Greenbelt or Countryside and all have some areas included in a SINC.
-The policy is designed to allow for the preservation of the associated A listed buildings where no other options are available and so will have a positive impact on cultural heritage.